volarvideo/aws-sdk-ios/README.md

 aws-sdk-ios
 ===========

-AWS SDK for OS X. Created by modifying the official AWS SDK for iOS.
+AWS SDK framework for OS X. Created by modifying the official AWS SDK for iOS.
+This framework works for 64-bit machines, Mac OS X 10.7+.
 For more information on the AWS SDK for iOS, see the AWS web site:

 http://aws.amazon.com/sdkforios